mlabarre/crypto-dashboard/README.md

     restart: unless-stopped
 ```
 by replacing all the strings '/datas/dashboard' with the chosen directory (<CRYPTO_HOME>) above.

+Note: the dashboard service listen port depends on the information coded in this *docker-compose-images.yml* file but
+also in the *default.json* configuration file.
+The port indicated in *docker-compose-images.yml* is 8080:8080.
+This indicates that you will be able to connect
+on the server via port 8080 (first 8080 before ':') at http://localhost:8080.
+The second 8080 (after the ':')
+must match the port specified in the *default.json* file.
+You can only change the port number
+before the ':' character.

 To launch, submit the following command and access the dashboard by http://localhost:8080
 ```
   docker compose -f ./docker-compose-images.yml up -d